kbm9696/MoralisSDK/README.md

 # MoralisSDK
 ## Introduction
-A simple Python sdk for the Molaris Native, Account, Token apis.
+A simple Python sdk for the Molaris Native, Account and Token apis ['yet to add more'].
+It helps by calling simple function to get the data that really helpful for data analytics.

 ## Moralis
 Use requires a Molaris API key which is currently available with the free Molaris service tier.